The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 The final option is to have a BBQ thermometer with more than one probe, this will allow you to check more than one point in the meat without having to move the probe manually (something that might again require opening the smoker hood).

-This can be a specific advantage when cooking an outsized bird sort of a turkey because you’ll insert one probe within the breast and one within the thigh and keep a check on both temperatures at the same time.
+This can be a specific advantage when cooking an outsized bird sort of turkey because you’ll insert one probe within the breast and one within the thigh and keep a check on both temperatures at the same time.
 For an extra $10, choose the Maverick ET-733

 Calibrating Your Temperature Probe